thefullstackgroup/thefullstack/README.md

 has an inherent bias toward good academic credentials, yet 64% of the global developer population are self-taught, without the "suited" academic credentials.
-We are typically discovered through who you work for or who you know, not for what you can build.
+We are typically discovered through who you work for or who you know, BUT not for what you can build.

 <p align="center">
 <br>